-- 300g dried yellow split peas
+- 300 g dried yellow split peas

 - 1.2 litres water

-- Large pinch salt £0.02
+- Large pinch salt

 - 1 tbsp rapeseed oil

-- 1 large onion, finely sliced £0.10
+- 1 large onion finely sliced

-- Large pinch dried fenugreek leaves £0.05
+- 1 large pinch dried fenugreek leaves

-- Small thumb sized piece ginger, grated £0.15
+- Small thumbsize piece ginger finely grated

-- 1 tsp garam masala £0.10
+- 1 tsp garam masala

-- 1 green chilli, halved £0.15
+- 1 green chilli halved

-- 6 large cloves of garlic, sliced £0.20
+- 6 large garlic cloves peeled and sliced

-- 1/2 tsp turmeric £0.05
+- 1/2 tsp turmeric

-Rinse the lentils in a sieve until the water runs clear.
+- Rinse the lentils in a sieve until the water runs clear.

-Tip the lentils into a large saucepan and add the water, garam masala, turmeric and salt.
+- Tip the lentils into a large saucepan and add the water, garam masala, turmeric and salt.
 Bring everything to the boil then reduce to a simmer and cook for 60-75 minutes, loosely covered.
 Skim off any foam that rises in the first few minutes of cooking.

-Heat the oil and butter in a frying pan then add the onion and fenugreek leaves.
+- Heat the oil and butter in a frying pan then add the onion and fenugreek leaves.
 Fry gently for at least 30 minutes until softened and starting to turn pale golden.
 Stir often.